AlaaLab/deep-learning-uncertainty/README.md

-# Pyro-probabilistic-models
+# Uncertainty Quantification in Deep Learning

-Implementation for various (deep) probabilistic models with user-friendly API using Pyro (https://pyro.ai/).
+This repo contains a literature survey and benchmark implementation for various approaches for predictive uncertainty estimation for deep learning models.